WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 ]
 +++

-## Pre-Introduction: Overload and how Wallaroo mitigates overload
+## Series Introduction: Overload and how Wallaroo mitigates overload

-This is the first part of a two-part series of articles.
+This is the first of a pair of Wallaroo Labs blog articles.
 Here's a sketch of the series.

 1. Give a brief overview of queueing networks and what "overload" means